You want to be a great sales coach to your team—but what if you’ve never had a role model? Here are three great tips to get you started.

 1. Be consistent and patient when coaching your sales reps.

-Schedule time on your calendar to coach your sales reps every week.
+As a new sales coach, schedule time on your calendar to develop your sales reps every week.
 People develop skills incrementally – consistent effort over time.
 Don’t allow any roadblocks to prevent you from coaching.

 Identify one skill needing development for each sales rep. Then focus on that one skill until they demonstrate competency when selling.
 This may take weeks or months, but it’s worth it.
 Be patient.